Mission and Focus

 Jan and Andy Ammons established The Jandy Ammons Foundation in November 2012.
 The Foundation’s mission is to improve local communities through innovative, project-driven endeavors that will enhance wildlife habitats, park settings, educational surroundings, artistic installations or Christian church mission projects.

 The Jandy Ammons Foundation makes grants to 501(c)(3) public charities recognized by the IRS.
-The Foundation intends to make grants to the following types of organizations and projects:
+The Foundation focuses on "shovel ready" stand-alone projects in the following sectors:

 - Educational projects/artistic installations

 - Christian church mission endeavors

 - Other organizations and projects within the scope of the Foundation's mission

 The applicant must be a 501(c)(3) public charity.
 Activities and/or projects proposed for funding must be charitable in nature as defined by IRS regulations and related guidance.

 The Foundation does not sponsor a scholarship program and therefore does not make grants, loans or scholarships to individuals of any kind.
 The Foundation does not support political candidates or lobbying efforts; we do not give grants to individuals, international organizations, other private non-operating foundations or endowments, nor do we support dinners, balls or ticketed events.
 The Jandy Ammons Foundation does not support purposes outside the Foundation's funding priorities.

 To apply for a grant from The Jandy Ammons Foundation a Letter of Inquiry (LOI) must be submitted on or before Monday, May 6, 2019.
 The Foundation will issue letters of invitation or denial to applicants on or before Monday, July 8, 2019.
 Organizations who receive a letter of invitation then submit a full grant proposal.
 See below for more information at the LOI and the full proposal.